A Puppy’s Start

 Brighter and Healthier Eyes

 Natural foods in most nutritious food for puppies contain a bountiful Vitamin A. And a very observable effect of a vitamin A-rich diet is clearer vision.
-A good amount of vitamin A or retinol does not only benefit the eyes long term but also helps in skin health.
+A good amount of vitamin A or retinol does not only benefits the eyes long term but also helps in skin health.

 Trial and error on what our puppies like are also advisable.
 A practical practice is the more colors in their food, the better.